-A reduction mix was once again needed, this being labeled 'take 12' which combined John's two vocal tracks and Ringo's additional drums onto track four.
+A reduction mix was once again needed, this being labeled "take 12" which combined John's two vocal tracks and Ringo's additional drums onto track four.
 Onto the now open track three, John added yet another lead vocal track along with "jocular screaming" at the end of the song, thus layering assorted screams of “come on” on top of each other, as well as handclaps.
 This, then, completed the song, five mono mixes being made at the end of the session, although none of them were ever used.
-After some mono mixes of John's song “Good Night” was done, they finally called it a night at 2:30 am the next morning.
+After some mono mixes of John's song “Good Night” were done, they finally called it a night at 2:30 am the next morning.

 Song Structure and Style